PokemonHacker1337/HackedFlashGames/README.md

 Q: How can I contact you?

-A: At the moment, you can find me on [Twitter](https://twitter.com/PKHacker1337), but I am also reachable through the [Discord](https://discord.com/invite/vgsb7h6Jvg) [servers](https://discord.gg/h5PW6NqUvA) that I have joined (please don't DM me without asking, I get lots of spam messages as it is).
+A: At the moment, you can find me on [Twitter](https://twitter.com/PKHacker1337), but I am also reachable through the [Discord](https://discord.com/invite/vgsb7h6Jvg) [servers](https://discord.gg/h5PW6NqUvA) that I have joined (please don't DM me without asking, I get lots of spam messages as it is), I am also available on [Reddit](https://reddit.com/u/PKHacker1337).

 To be continued, probably.